 Hatch, M. J. and Schultz, M. (2002) ‘The Dynamics of Organizational Identity’, Human Relations, 55(8), pp. 989–1018. doi: 10.1177/0018726702055008181.

 Volk-Weiss, B. et al. (2018) ‘The Toys That Made Us: He-Man’.
 United States: Netflix.
 Available at: https://www.netflix.com/watch/80161602.

 Wikipedia (2020) Masters of the Universe.
 Available at: https://en.wikipedia.org/wiki/Masters_of_the_Universe (Accessed: 1 January 2020).

 Thanks for reading!

-I’m Mike Pinder, Senior Innovation Consultant at Board of Innovation.
+I’m Mike Pinder, Innovation Expertise Lead at Board of Innovation.
 Spreading innovation culture is in our DNA – if you liked the read, contribute to our mission by sharing this article.